Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam has always played a constructive and consistent role in promoting ASEAN solidarity and consensus, especially on sensitive issues such as the East Sea, the situation in Myanmar and competition between major powers in the region.

 As the ASEAN Chair in 2020, Vietnam has led the Association through the peak of the Covid-19 pandemic.
-Vietnam has also played a key role in promoting the ASEAN Outlook on the Indo-Pacific (AOIP), thereby reinforcing ASEAN’s central role in shaping the regional architecture.
+Vietnam has also played a key role in promoting the ASEAN Outlook on the Indo-Pacific (AOIP), thereby strengthening ASEAN’s central role in shaping the regional architecture.

-Deputy Prime Minister and Foreign Minister Bui Thanh Son and delegates congratulated the ceremony to celebrate the 30th anniversary of Vietnam joining ASEAN on July 28 in Hanoi.
-(Photo: Thanh Long) |
+Deputy Prime Minister and Minister of Foreign Affairs Bui Thanh Son and delegates congratulated the ceremony celebrating the 30th anniversary of Vietnam's participation in ASEAN on July 28 in Hanoi.
+(Photo: Thanh Long)

-Regarding the East Sea issue, Vietnam has always been steadfast in its stance of upholding international law, especially the 1982 United Nations Convention on the Law of the Sea, and actively participated in negotiations with China on the Code of Conduct (COC).
+Regarding the East Sea issue, Vietnam has always been steadfast in its stance of upholding international law, especially the 1982 United Nations Convention on the Law of the Sea, and has actively participated in negotiations with China on the Code of Conduct (COC).

 Vietnam’s active participation in ASEAN-led mechanisms such as the ASEAN Regional Forum (ARF), the East Asia Summit (EAS) and the ASEAN Defense Ministers’ Meeting-Plus (ADMM-Plus) reflects its strong commitment to rules-based and inclusive regional security cooperation.